-In Maria’s case, together we looked in the direction of the panic, tracking it using a genogram, noticing hotspots such as accentuated words.
-She explained that her grandmother (mother’s mother) was Italian and grew up in a little village in Italy.
+In Maria’s case, together we looked in the direction of the panic, tracking it using a genogram.
+We noticed hotspots such as accentuated words.
+She explained that her grandmother (mother’s mother) was Italian, and grew up in a little village in Italy.
 She was Roman Catholic and, on her honeymoon, her newlywed husband announced that he had a mistress, who was pregnant.
 So who would be panicking around marriage?
 Grandmother!

 This highlighted the systemic principle of belonging (as the mistress had to be included in the family, as well as the child born of this affair) and the guilt and innocence governing belonging.
 As a symptom bearer Maria was reliving Grandmother’s panic.